mumbleskates/bilrost/README.md

 * "extended-diagnostics": with a small added dependency, attempts to provide better compile-time diagnostics when derives and derived implementations don't work.
 Somewhat experimental.
+* "default-field-values": enables parsing and using the [default field value][defaultfieldval] unstable syntax for ignored fields in the derive macros.
+This requires building the `bilrost-derive` crate with `syn 3`.
 * "arrayvec": provides first-party support for [`arrayvec::ArrayVec`][arrayvec]
 * "bstr": provides first-party support for [`bstr::BString`][bstr]
 * "bytestring": provides first-party support for